Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 “Content is key.
 I’m consistently creating and offering free valuable learning for people looking to set up their social media.
 It helped me to grow my business immensely.

 Also, my background helped me to build credibility.
-So people told me that my attitude and personal brand gives me a competitive advantage.
+So people told me that my attitude and personal brand give me a competitive advantage.
 They are usually contacting me and saying that they want to work with me because of the way how I’m communicating.”

 Don’t be afraid to tell stories.
-Explain to your potential customers what drives you and why are you doing what are you doing.
-What’s your idea, mission, and vision.
+Explain to your potential customers what drives you and why you are doing what you are doing.
+What’s your idea, mission, and vision?

-Research your target audience and find out what are their main problems and create engaging content with a lot of useful information and resources based on your potential customers’ problems.
+Research your target audience and find out what are their main problems and create engaging content with a lot of useful information and resources based on your potential customer’s problems.

 But remember this – content isn’t only the blog post – it’s much more.
 You can engage with your potential customers in various ways: